rschnitz/taconem/README.md

-# taconem
+# Taconem

-Tri-layer cognitive architecture for AI agents — unifying Tasks, Concepts, and Embeddings into one coherent system.
+Taconem is a tri-layer cognitive architecture for AI agents: Tasks, Concepts, and Embeddings.